Rosehip Seed Oil For Skin: A Guide To Benefits, Uses & More

 "It's quite an arduous process to sustainably extract the oil from the small rosehip seeds," said aromatherapist and essential oil expert Leigh Winters.
 As a result, high-quality rosehip oil can be pretty pricey.

-"The main bioactive component of rosehip seed oil is all-trans retinoic acid, which is a natural precursor to vitamin A. The high amount of tretinoin is responsible for making rosehip one of the best oils for restoring depleted and scarred tissue," said Winters.
+- Helps with healthy aging: "The main bioactive component of rosehip seed oil is all-trans retinoic acid, which is a natural precursor to vitamin A. The high amount of tretinoin is responsible for making rosehip one of the best oils for restoring depleted and scarred tissue," said Winters.
 So it can help reduce the appearance and formation of acne scarring, too.
 Use it as a spot treatment to make the healing process more efficient.

 Best rosehip seed oils.